seabeya/tech-stack/linux/README.md

 ## 🔶 User & Group commands

+- `whoami`: Print the current user.
-- `getent group` : Print all the groups on the System.
+- `getent group`: Print all the groups on the System.
 - `groups [Username]...`: Print all the groups you are a member of.
 - `useradd [-Options]...
 [USER_NAME]`: Create a new user.
   - > `-d /home/testFolder` - Specify the home directory for the new user as '/home/testFolder'.
 The default directory is '/home/USER_NAME'.